 - The Shoppes at The Palazzo – Over 60 of the world’s most well-known brands, restaurants, and shops

-- Grand Canal Shops – One of several premier malls in Las Vegas, the Grand Canal Shops is as much an attraction as it is a shopping mall.
+- Grand Canal Shoppe – One of several premier malls in Las Vegas, the Grand Canal Shoppes is as much an attraction as it is a shopping mall.
 Modeled after the architecture of Venice, Italy the mall has a canal running the shopping area.
-You can take a traditional gondola ride to your next shopping destination
+You can take a traditional gondola ride to your next shopping destination.

-Find out about all of the best shopping malls on the Las Vegas Strip in our guide here.
+Find out about all of the best shopping malls in Las Vegas in our guide here.